Lesser-known hikes

 On these trails, you can walk relatively undisturbed and without crowding with others.
 You can make detours and hike along less-traveled paths, or enjoy the forest and countryside right next to the classic routes.

-Padjelanta is Sweden’s largest national park and is part of the Laponia World Heritage Site.
-Badjelánnda, as it is called in Sami, “the higher land,” offers an incredible landscape and beautiful views.
-Overall, it is easy hiking terrain over walkways and bridges, among rolling and shimmering mountain peaks.
+Padjelanta is Sweden’s largest national park and part of the Laponia World Heritage Site.
+Badjelánnda, as it is called in Sámi, means “the higher land” and offers breathtaking landscapes and stunning views.
+The terrain takes you across boardwalks and bridges, through rolling terrain and shimmering mountain peaks.

 Take a quieter section of the Kungsleden trail